REUSE

 Automation of circular workflows through asset tracing and partner integration

-Produce, use, dispose — single-use.
-The variety of materials, additives and colours in single-use packaging makes economically viable separation impossible during disposal: the end.
-Recycling fails.
-At the same time, packaging usage is very short and volumes are enormous: the waste problem keeps growing.
+At the same time, the time of packaging usage is very short and volumes are enormous: the waste problem keeps growing.

 A single-use exception: deposit PET beverage bottles and aluminium beverage cans motivate returns.
 The standardised material can be repeatedly used in a food-safe manner for beverages.